SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_6_log_debug.md

 - In the SAPUI5 Diagnostics window (Ctrl + Shift + Alt + S).
 See also [SAPUI5 Debugging](https://sapui5.hana.ondemand.com/sdk/#/topic/c9b0f8cca852443f9b8d3bf8ba5626ab#loioc9b0f8cca852443f9b8d3bf8ba5626ab)
 - In your Business Application Studio.

-Setting a breakpoint in the code of your app is quite comfortable, as you can do it quickly rather then finding it in the browser.
+Setting a breakpoint in the code of your app is quite comfortable, as you can do it quickly, rather than finding it in the browser.

-In this example you choose your `View1.controller.js` where you control your View1.
+In this example, you choose your `View1.controller.js` where you control your View1.

 **Procedure**